ArmanR9/RiemmanSumApp/README.md

 ## A mathematical tool designed to compute left, midpoint, right riemman sums.

-The following is addresed in this README:
+The following is addressed in this README:
 - Limitations
 - What will this application do?
 - Who will use it?